mayaculpa/veleda/core/README.md

 ## Tests

+The tests try to mirror the production environment throught the use of the respective Docker services.
 The command to run tests:

-    ./manage.py test
+    ./start.sh test

 The command to create an HTML report of the test coverage:

-    coverage run --source='.' manage.py test
-    coverage html
+    ./start.sh coverage

-## Local Development

-Create a development database (SQLite) and a superuser with:

-    ./manage.py migrate
-    ./manage.py createsuperuser

-Then start the development server.
-Changes to the code are automatically reloaded

-    ./manage.py runserver

 ### Running Celery Tasks

-This requires RabbitMQ and Celery to be started before the `./manage.py runserver` command is run.

-    docker run -d --hostname my-rabbit -p 127.0.0.1:5672:5672 --name some-rabbit rabbitmq:3 celery -A core worker -l info
+A Celery task runner and RabbitMQ Docker service are created by default when running `start.sh`.

 ## Database Migrations

 For a database migration, the web app has to be started outside Docker (the database may run in Docker).
 First make sure the database is up-to-date:

-    ./manage.py makemigrations
+    ./start.sh makemigrations

-Then, to create a new migration use:

-    ./manage.py migrate

-This will create a diff from the previous database in migrations/versions.
+The `migrate` command is called by default by the `start.sh` script

 ## Options

 To start the web server with a custom port and host binding:

-    ./manage.py runserver -p 8001 -h 0.0.0.0
+    ./start.sh runserver 0.0.0.0:8001

 ## Running a local Docker instance